-The Museum has collaborated with the Smithsonian Transcription Center to transcribe nearly 2 million image files from the Freedmen’s Bureau records.
+The Museum has collaborated with the Smithsonian Transcription Center to transcribe more than 1.5 million image files from the Freedmen’s Bureau records.
 The Transcription Center is a platform where digital volunteers can transcribe and review transcriptions of Smithsonian collections.
 The Freedmen’s Bureau Transcription Project is the largest crowdsourcing initiative ever sponsored by the Smithsonian.

 History of the Freedmen's Bureau

 Congress established the Bureau of Refugees, Freedmen and Abandoned Lands in 1865 to assist in the reconstruction of the South and to aid formerly enslaved individuals transition to freedom and citizenship.
 Administered by the War Department, the Bureau followed the department’s war-inspired record-keeping system.
 These handwritten records include letters, labor contracts, lists of food rations issued, indentures of apprenticeship, marriage and hospital registers and census lists.
 They provide a unique view into the lives of newly freed individuals and the social conditions of the South after the war.